seralexeev/nabla-pg/packages/pg/README.md

 # @flstk/pg

 This is a part of [the fullstack toolbelt](../) provides a simple and clear way to manage your data access layer based on [postgraphile](https://github.com/graphile/postgraphile).
-You can consider it as a replacement for a more traditional approach such [sequelize](https://github.com/sequelize/sequelize) or [TypeORM](https://github.com/typeorm/typeorm).
+You can consider it as a replacement for a more traditional ORM based approach such [sequelize](https://github.com/sequelize/sequelize) or [TypeORM](https://github.com/typeorm/typeorm).

+-   Uses all the power of **typescript's** type system;
+-   Provides **codegen cli** to keep your code up to date with your db;
+-   Migrations with cli;
+-   Transaction and safepoint support;
+-   Rich and explains in debug mode;
+-   Provides low level api when necessary to do raw sql queries;
+-   Simple, straightforward and strongly types api;
+-   React hooks.

-### Installation
+## Installation

 ```bash
 # npm